hpacheco/ses/labs/Lab3.md

 [^1]: White-box dynamic web application analysis is usually termed Interactive Application Security Testing (IAST).
 Like traditional dynamic program analysis, IAST tools analyze running web applications by first instrumenting their code to better observe application behavior and data flow.
-Unfortunately, IAST is very much dependent on used technologies since it requires significant more integration with the host applications, are there are few open-source solutions (aside from hard to set up research prototypes) for us to experiment with.
+Unfortunately, IAST is very much dependent on used technologies since it requires significantly more integration with the host applications, are there are few open-source solutions (aside from hard to set up research prototypes) for us to experiment with.
 We will therefore focus on DAST.

 ### [OWASP ZAP](https://www.zaproxy.org/)